Details of the 4-Night Nile Cruise from Luxor Including Abu Simbel

 On the way back, spend the night on the boat.
 Lunch and dinner are the meals.

-The ancient rulers of the New Kingdom (1570–1070 BC) sought to immortalize their names and pass into the afterlife, therefore 20 royal tombs in the Valley of the Kings, including those of Rameses VI, Amenhotep I, Seti I, Tutankhamun, and others, were built near to their corpses.
+The Kings’ Valley: The ancient rulers of the New Kingdom (1570–1070 BC) sought to immortalize their names and pass them into the afterlife, therefore 20 royal tombs in the Valley of the Kings, including those of Rameses VI, Amenhotep I, Seti I, Tutankhamun, and others, were built near to their corpses.

 After returning to the cruise ship, you will have a beautiful lunch on board before setting sail for the night.
 Breakfast, lunch, and dinner are the meals.